-In fact, Mexico currently ranks number six in the world for its concentration of UNESCO world heritage sites, behind China, Italy, Spain, Germany and France.
-Mexico is a country which has a vast cultural heritage and a vibrancy that cannot be matched, boasting 33 World Heritage sites, which makes it the country with the most protected heritage sites in the whole of the American continent!
+In fact, Mexico currently ranks number six in the world for its concentration of UNESCO World Heritage sites, behind China, Italy, Spain, Germany, and France.
+Mexico is a country that has a vast cultural heritage and a vibrancy that cannot be matched, boasting 35 World Heritage sites, which makes it the country with the most protected heritage sites in the whole of the American continent!

 What classifies as a World Heritage Site?

 A World Heritage Site, as defined by the United Nations Educational, Scientific and Cultural Organization, is a place with an important legacy or heritage to pass on.
 This could be a forest, a city, a desert, an island or a monument, but they must be places that are “irreplaceable sources of life and inspiration”.
-World Heritage Sites can be divided into three broad categories; mixed, natural and cultural.
-Throughout the world there are currently 936 UNESCO World Heritage Sites.
-This equates to 183 natural, 725 cultural and 28 mixed.
+World Heritage Sites can be divided into three broad categories; mixed, natural, and cultural.
+Throughout the world, there are currently 1199 UNESCO World Heritage Sites.

 Just one more reason why you should choose Mexico as your vacation this year!